-Durant played in Amateur Athletic Union (AAU) basketball for several teams in the Maryland area growing up, and was teammates with fellow future NBA players Michael Beasley, Greivis Vasquez and Ty Lawson.
-In honored of his original AAU coach Charles Craig, who was murdered at the age of 35, Durant began wearing the #35 jersey number.
+Durant played in Amateur Athletic Union (AAU) basketball for several teams in the Maryland area growing up and was teammates with fellow future NBA players Michael Beasley, Greivis Vasquez, and Ty Lawson.
+In honor of his original AAU coach Charles Craig, who was murdered at the age of 35, Durant began wearing the #35 jersey number.
 He played high school basketball at National Christian Academy, Oak Hill Academy, and Montrose Christian School.
 A highly sought-after recruit, regarded as the second-best high school prospect of 2006, he committed to the University of Texas before his senior year of high school.
-At the end of his senior year was named the Washington Post All-Met Basketball Player of the Year, and the Most Valuable Player of the 2006 McDonald's All-American Game.
+At the end of his senior year, Durant was named the Washington Post All-Met Basketball Player of the Year, and the Most Valuable Player of the 2006 McDonald's All-American Game.

-Professional Basketball Career: In the 2007 NBA draft, Durant was selected by the Seattle SuperSonics as the second overall pick.
+In the 2007 NBA draft, Durant was selected by the Seattle SuperSonics as the second overall pick.
 During his first professional season, he was named the NBA Rookie of the Year, averaging 20.3 points, 4.4 rebounds, and 2.4 assists per game.
 In 2008, the SuperSonics relocated to Oklahoma City and became the Thunder.
-During the 2008-09 season, he improved his scoring average by five points, making him a candidate for the Most Improved Player Award, although he did not win it, finishing third in the voting.
+During the 2008-09 season, he improved his scoring average by five points, making him a candidate for the Most Improved Player Award.
+Although he did not win it, he finished third in the voting.
 This is also around the time that he finished growing, reaching his final height of 6 ft 11 in (2.11m).